Martiware/pantry_pickup/README.md

 [fork the repository](http://gun.io/blog/how-to-github-fork-branch-and-pull-
 request/).

-If you have any questions at all, please get in touch with us.
+If you have any questions at all, please get in touch with us and send food.

 [Liam Morley](https://twitter.com/carpeliam) &bull; [Harlan Weber](https://twitter.com/whereshj)